DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-14-service-worker.md

 ## How do I test my service worker changes during development?

-If you want to test functionality specific to service worker such as offline capability, you cannot use `ng serve` as you normally would.
+If you want to test functionality specific to service worker, such as offline capability, you cannot use `ng serve` as you normally would.
 Instead you will need to use an http server.
 I use `http-server`, a light-weight node server to launch a simple node-based server to host the content of the project's distribution files.
 This means that you must use  `ng build --prod` to create the production distribution files that it will use.

 I will create a brand new Angular 9 project using `ng new` called *service-worker*, run `ng build --prod` and serve it using the http server `http-server -p 8080 -c-1 dist/service-worker` and then access it in the browser at `localhost:8080`.